Presentation Skills Growth: Why Real Improvement Begins When You Challenge Your Assumptions

 The key ingredient: willingness to experiment

-Every single participant was willing to experiment.
+Every single participant of the PhD candidates was willing to experiment.
 They dared to move beyond their assumptions—especially their fears about what might happen if they did things differently.

 Let me share three examples.
 You might recognize yourself in one of them.